Revolutionizing Organizational Development: Reinventing Organizations by Frederic Laloux (Summary)

 Conclusion of the summary of Reinventing Organizations: organizational structures

-On the basis of these different organizational paradigms within the framework of "Reinventing Organizations" it becomes clear that different organizational forms can not only exist in parallel, but that each of them has valuable ideas which have contributed to the evolution of the organizations.
-Since the conditions are not the same everywhere, the coexistence of different organizational forms will continue in the future.
-Newer forms of organization, however, have an easier time with the increasing complexity and networking of our today's VUCA World deal.
+Based on these various organizational paradigms within the framework of “Reinventing Organizations”, it becomes clear that different forms of organization can not only exist in parallel, but that each of them has valuable ideas that have contributed to the evolution of organizations.
+Since the same conditions do not prevail everywhere, the coexistence of different organizational forms will continue to exist in the future.
+However, newer forms of organization have an easier time with the increasing complexity and networking of our present-day VUCA World deal.

 How can organizations become turquoise?